Ecommerce Live Chat: An Introductory Guide to Success

 If you’re a telecommunications provider and are getting a lot of questions about, for example, the purpose of a frame relay, or VPC meaning, you could write a blog post that explains their function in more detail.

 There are a variety of other ways to gather insights from live chat.
-You could use a post-chat survey to gain feedback about your website, products, or even the live chat function itself.
+You could use a post-chat or hubspot survey to gain feedback about your website, products, or even the live chat function itself.

 Now that you’ve discovered the benefits live chat can bring to your ecommerce store, it’s time to get started with implementing it.